Explore the benefits of a Health Savings Account

 Share

-• Contributions are made on a pretax basis, potentially reducing current taxable income
+• Pretax contributions: HSAs are funded on a pretax basis, potentially reducing your taxable income for that year.

 A long-term approach

-While many employees use these accounts to fund their current-year expenses, their real value comes as an investment vehicle for the future.
+While many people use their HSA to fund current-year medical expenses, the account’s real value comes as an investment vehicle for the future.

-Unlike flexible spending accounts, HSAs permit owners to carry balances across calendar years and invest the assets.
-By paying for current health care expenses out-of-pocket instead, investors are able to invest and grow balances, building significant resources for the future.
+Unlike a flexible spending account (FSA), you are allowed to carry your HSA balance across calendar years and invest the assets.
+By paying for your current health care expenses out-of-pocket, you can use your HSA to create a significant reserve for future medical needs.

-By consistently contributing the maximum annual amount, and investing the balance for future health care costs, one can accumulate a nice tax-free reserve to fund future health care costs.
-For example, an investment of just $100 per month over 20 years can turn $24,000 into over $56,000 (assumes a 8.0 percent rate of return).
+Consistently contributing the maximum annual amount and investing the balance can lead to substantial growth.
+For example, investing just $100 per month over 20 years could potentially turn $24,000 into over $43,000 (assuming a 5.5 percent rate of return).

 • Hospital services

-• Insurance premiums – including long-term care and Medicare
+• Insurance premiums, including Medicare and long-term care

 • Mental health services